 If you’re looking for a used pickleball paddle or other equipment you’ve come to the right place.
 The quality of new paddles on the market continues to impress, with new technology and high-end materials being added all the time.

-This cool near gear comes at with a high price tag, many of the new pickleball paddles in 2018 retail for $100-$125 which is a steep price to pay, especially if you are just getting into the sport or don’t have the budget for an expensive paddle.
+This cool near gear comes at with a high price tag, with many of the new pickleball paddles currently retail for $100-$150 which is a steep price to pay, especially if you are just getting into the sport or don’t have the budget for an expensive paddle.

 Garage Sales/Estate Sales: This one may seem obvious but it’s worth mentioning, the best places to check are neighborhoods with active senior communities that have pickleball facilities and areas of town with lots of courts.

 Pickleball Courts: Check bulletin boards at your local club or recreation center.
 If they allow it, put up a “wanted” sign and specify that it must be in good condition.

 Craigslist: If you are not familiar with this site, it is a classified advertisement website connecting buyers and sellers in local areas…a modern version of newspaper classified section.
 The two parties decide on the final price and arrange the transaction.
 The site has a huge range of pre-owned items divided by category- anything from used toys to cars and even homes (…and used sports equipment).
 There are Craigslist sites for specific geographical areas (cities, metro areas).
 For your convenience, we’ve provided a list below organized by state.
 Each link will open a search for used pickleball equipment in the respective area. >>Skip to list<<

 For example, here are search results for Florida showing current items for sale in the Orlando area…there is a drop-down menu at the top of the screen to select other cities.